 About the Magazine

-LearningWell magazine is published by the Mary Christie Institute and the Coalition for Transformational Education, organizations dedicated to examining how higher education experiences can lead to improved wellbeing both on campus and throughout one’s lifetime.
+LearningWell magazine is published by the Coalition for Transformational Education, an organization dedicated to examining how higher education experiences can lead to improved wellbeing both on campus and throughout one’s lifetime.
 Through news and research reporting, expert opinion, and storytelling, LearningWell provides readers with information, evidence, and inspiration to help young people live and learn well.

 Staff